 To start off with, the decision of these 36 universities is ridiculous and discriminatory and must be reversed.
 However, these decisions by specific universities are a far cry from “Iran” banning all women from attending all universities, as the title of the article implies.
 In fact, the decision of these universities has not been “officially-approved” by any stretch of the imagination, and a Director General in charge of education at the Ministry of Science, Research, and Technology has sent letters to the universities (which have private decision-making) demanding explanations for the decisions taken.
 Although various officials have offered some half-hearted explanation for the decision- mostly focusing around the inability to women to get jobs in the particular fields of study banned- it also appears that the effort is part of an attempt to even the gender imbalance that has meant that Iranian women get accepted into universities at a rate of 60-40 as compared to their male counterparts.
 Once again, while I reject this logic and oppose any attempts to lessen the amount of women in higher education, understanding the context of Iranian education is crucial to understanding the issue.

 Today, Iran has one of the highest ratios of participation of women to men in higher education of any country in the world.
-Iranian women have entered into many fields across the board in astounding numbers since the Islamic Revolution, struggling against war, economic crisis, and domestic oppression to achieve some of the highest rates of education (and to a lesser degree, workforce participation) in the region.
-Additionally, the Islamic ideology of the regime has facilitated the entrance of women into education en masse, because this ideology sees women’s advancement and emancipation within an “Islamic” framework as necessary to national progress and views women’s education as central to this project.
+Iranian women have entered into many fields across the board in astounding numbers since the 1979 Revolution, struggling against war, economic crisis, and domestic oppression to achieve some of the highest rates of education (and to a lesser degree, workforce participation) in the region.
+Additionally, the ideology of the regime sees women’s advancement and emancipation within an “Islamic” framework as necessary to national progress and views women’s education as central to this project.
 On one hand, state efforts like the mass literacy campaigns and expansion of education in the 1980’s and 1990’s targeting women helped increase the literacy rate from 29% in 1976 to 87% in 2005.
-On the other hand, many women in Iran have adopted the Islamic ideology of the state and have developed an Islamic feminism that stresses their rights and the state’s obligations to support them.
+On the other hand, some women in Iran have adopted an Islamic feminism that stresses their rights and the state’s obligations to support them.

 Tait’s piece, however, offers us none of this context.
 Instead, we are told that “senior clerics”- which senior clerics? where? – are “concerned” about the “social side-effects of rising educational standards among women, including declining birth and marriage rates.”
 I am sure this is a true statement on some level, but to say that “senior clerics in Iran think xyz” is about as precise as saying “politicians in America think xyz,” which is to say that it means about nothing.
 If “senior clerics” are concerned about women being too educated, where were they when “senior clerics” lent their support to one of the world’s most progressive family planning systems, a system that ensures free access to condoms for Iranian women and men?
 Did “senior clerics” not also oversee and give religious authorization to the program that led to 74% contraceptive use among Iranians, the highest rate in the region?